chrisgrieser/obsidian-quadro/README.md

 *Coding* is implemented via "bidirectional" links between data files and markdown files by inserting wikilinks at both files.
 It makes use of Obsidian's [note-embedding](https://help.obsidian.md/Linking+notes+and+files/Embed+files#Embed+a+note+in+another+note) functionality to keep track of coded text segments.
-Codes are implemented as `[[wikilinks]]` instead of `#tags`, as the former allows for more flexibility, such as having separate file per code.
+- Codes are implemented as
+`[[wikilinks]]` instead of `#tags`, as the former allows for more flexibility, such as having separate file per code.
+- The distinct feature of this plugin is that its commands *always* make edits to two files (the data and the code file) *at the same time*, which is necessary to adequately handle the workflow common to coding in QDA.

 *Extraction* is implemented by creating separate extract files containing, where extraction aspects are saved as ([YAML frontmatter](https://docs.zettlr.com/en/core/yaml-frontmatter/)).